Coca-Cola , Archer-Daniels and Deere should like this history lesson.

 --------------------------------------------------------------

 Somewhere along the line growing up, most of us have encountered the story behind "Black Tuesday" and "The Stock Market Crash of 1929."
 On October 28th of 1929, the Dow Jones Index dropped 12.82%.
 The next day, it dropped an additional 11.73%.
-Here is a small glimpse into the story behind the numbers:
+Here is a small glimpse into the story

 On Tuesday, October 29, the flood of sales continued.
 Historians have called this "the most devastating day in the history of markets."
 A gloomy quiet pervaded the trading floor.
 The week before, traders ran across the floor in panic, trying to submit their orders before prices dropped further.
 That day, however, the stock exchange was as dour as a funeral parlor.
 A reporter from the New York Times described the somber scene: "Orderly crowds lined up before each post, talking in subdued tones, without any pushing."
 In that last week of October 1929, the stock market began a momentous decline that came to be known as "The Great Crash."